 Many schools had central heating in the ’60s, making them warmer than most homes, but daily exercise in the form of regimented PE lessons or vigorous playground games made sure no one felt the cold.

-A popular physical activity in primary schools was “Music, Mime and Movement”, a radio (or wireless) broadcast provided by The School Broadcasting Council.
+A popular physical activity in primary schools was “Music, Movement and Mime”, a radio (or wireless) broadcast provided by The School Broadcasting Council.

 A voice on the radio gave instructions such as, “Now children, begin as a seed and grow… grow into a tall tree… and now sway like trees in the wind…” and boys and girls in school halls all around the country would crouch, leap and sway with arms in the air as they followed the instructions in their own style of interpretive dance – often in bare feet and wearing nothing more than their vest and knickers.

 Misbehaving at school in the 1960s could result in being caned or belted, depending on which part of the country you were in.

 Other forms of punishment included a rap on the knuckles with a ruler, being spanked across the backside, or slapped on the arms or legs.
 Corporal punishment was commonplace in schools and the debate over whether it should have been banned rumbles on.